TGVASIYO/VITyarthi---project/README.md

-# Expense & Budget Manager
+# Expense & Budget Manager using python
 A simple Python-based project to record, manage, and analyze daily expenses using lists.

 ---